Non-backtracking Graph Neural Networks: Experiment Details

 Now, by multiplying $d_j - 1$ on both sides, we get

 Thus, we can conclude for $\Tt(i \rightarrow j, k) - 1$:

 \end{proof}

-\subsubsection{Return time with respect to a subgraph}
+\subsubsection{Return Time with respect to a Subgraph}

-Now we need the formula for the return time $\Tt(i;\mathcal{G})$ with respect to a tree-graph $\mathcal{G}$.
-For the return time, we prove that the return time of BBRW is less than or equal to that of SRW. \begin{lemma} Given a tree $\mathcal{G} = (\mathcal{V}, \gE)$ and a node $i$, the return time of $i$ is,
+Now, we formulate the return time $\Tt(i;\mathcal{G})$ for a tree-graph $\mathcal{G}$.
+Considering the return time, we prove that the return time of BBRW is less than or equal to that of SRW. \begin{lemma} Given a tree $\mathcal{G} = (\mathcal{V}, \gE)$ and a node $i$, the return time of $i$ for a BBRW is the following: